WrestleMania 41: Main event

 In the main event, John Cena faced Cody Rhodes in a singles match for the Undisputed WWE Championship.
 Cena performed a tornado DDT on Rhodes for a nearfall.
 Rhodes performed a powerslam, a Disaster Kick, and a Cody Cutter on Cena for a nearfall.
 Cena countered a Bionic Elbow attempt and performed an Attitude Adjustment on Rhodes for a nearfall.
 Rhodes countered an Attitude Adjustment attempt by Cena into a roll-up for a nearfall.
 Cena performed an Avalanche Attitude Adjustment on Rhodes for a nearfall.
 Cena leapt off the top rope, but Rhodes caught him with a powerbomb for a nearfall.
 Rhodes performed a springboard Cody Cutter on Cena for a nearfall.
 Cena countered a Cross Rhodes attempt into another Attitude Adjustment and applied the STF, and Rhodes kicked Cena into the referee.
 Rhodes performed a Cross Rhodes on Cena, who then removed the top turnbuckle.
 Cena sent Rhodes into the turnbuckle twice and performed a fourth Attitude Adjustment on Rhodes for a nearfall.
 Travis Scott then appeared, and when Rhodes performed Cross Rhodes on Cena, Scott pulled the referee out of the ring.
 Rhodes performed a Cross Rhodes on Scott and when Cena attempted to strike Rhodes with the title belt, Rhodes blocked and took it.
 After feigning forgiveness, Cena performed a low blow on Rhodes and struck Rhodes in the head with the belt to win the match and his record 17th WWE world championship, (Note: Until WrestleMania 41, WWE recognized the Universal Championship and WWE Championship as two separate titles which made up the Undisputed WWE Championship.
-This was amended following Cena's victory, with WWE recognizing a single WWE Championship reign and retiring the Universal Championship with Roman Reigns retroactively recognised as the final champion rather than Rhodes.) and become only the eighth heel to win a WrestleMania main event.
-Rhodes' reign ended at 378 days, the ninth longest in the WWE Championship's history and eleventh longest world title reign overall in WWE history.
+This was amended following Cena's victory, with WWE recognizing a single WWE Championship reign and retiring the Universal Championship with Roman Reigns retroactively recognised as the final champion rather than Rhodes.)